paytabscom/paytabs-cscart/README.md

 3. Login to your CS Cart admin panel and add New Payment Method, put "PayTabs" in the Name field, select PayTabs from the Processor list, use the provided 'paytabs_logo.png' as the Icon and click Create

-4. Edit the newly added Payment Method and navigate to the Configure tab and supply your PayTabs Secret Key
+4. Edit the newly added Payment Method and navigate to the Configure tab and supply your PayTabs Credentials

 NOTE:
 -----